Help with energy bills – £400 energy rebate and more

 It's also worth noting that even the caps on cost per unit and standing charges aren't the same for everyone.
 The actual figure will vary depending on your region, payment method and meter type – but not drastically.

-And if you're thinking "using the heating has always been expensive, what's new?" – here's how the energy price cap has changed over the past couple of years:
+And if you're thinking "using the heating has always been expensive, what's new?" – here's how the energy price cap has changed over the past few years:

 Date | Energy price cap (average annual bill) | Monthly cost | Change in monthly bill |